This article will cover common issues you may encounter within the Calendar app and how you can troubleshoot them.

 1. Open you're admin center, then navigate to Object and rules and finally Forms located under Tickets.

 2. Locate all calendar event ticket fields.

-Typically when one or more fields are missing from the form, they app will request that you add app ticket fields to form before you can even creat a calendar event.
+Typically when one or more fields are missing from the form, the app will request that you add app ticket fields to form before you can even create a calendar event.

 If this does not occur, you can still manually add them to the form.